-The policy intent is to promote a wider range of housing choices to meet the needs of a diverse and changing population, especially housing types that help meet the needs for more affordable housing.
+The policy intent is promote wider range of housing choices to meet the needs of diverse and changing population, especially housing types that help meet the needs for affordable more housing.

 Goal H-2: Achieve a mix of housing types to meet the needs of diverse households at various income levels.